 If a student loses course credit due to excessive absences, the student and/or family may appeal, in writing, to the attendance committee to recover the credit.
 The attendance committee will consist of the building principal, the counselor, and three additional staff members.
 If the attendance committee upholds the loss of credit, then the student may appeal the decision to the superintendent.
 If the appeal to the superintendent fails, then the student may appeal to the Board of Education.

 Academics

 Schedules and Schedule Changes

-Students may change their first-semester schedules during the summer or during the first three days of the first semester.
-Students may change their second-semester schedules before the first day of the second-semester.
+Students may change their first-semester schedules during the summer or during the first three days of the semester.
 All schedule changes require permission from the parents, teachers, and the counselor.